AmrTarek17/Challenge/README.md

         ```
         This command builds the Docker images and starts all services defined in the docker-compose.yml file. 🏗️

-## 📦 Migrating the Database
+## 📦 Migrating the Database <div id='migrating-the-database'/>
    1. Once the containers are running, open a terminal and run the following command to migrate the database:
         ```bash
             docker-compose exec api php artisan migrate
         ```
         This command applies all outstanding migrations to your database. 📈
-## 🛠️ Adding the Self-Signed Certificate to Trusted Certificates ( optional)
+## 🛠️ Adding the Self-Signed Certificate to Trusted Certificates ( optional) <div id='adding-the-self-signed-certificate-to-trusted-certificates'/>
 ### On Linux

    1. Copy the self-signed certificate to the trusted certificates directory: